QuaidKhaschan/Basic_Html_Css/README.md

 # Basic_Html_Css
-All Basic Html and Css Code Is Here.
+All basic html and css code is Here.